What is Toshiake Udon?

 Similar to Toshikoshi Soba, consumers eat Toshiake Udon wishing for a happy life through the year.

-Finally, here is the definition of Toshiake Udon by the Sanuki Udon Promotion Association.
+Lastly, here is the definition of Toshiake Udon by the Sanuki Udon Promotion Association.

 - The dates on which this New Year’s event is held are from January 1st to January 15th.